ADHD and mental health

 Family, friends and support groups can provide much-needed encouragement and understanding.

-Implement routines
+Implement Routine

-Structure and routine are key to managing symptoms.
+Structure and routine are key to managing ADHD symptoms.
 Regular schedules can help reduce anxiety and provide a sense of control.

-Mindfulness techniques
+Mindfulness Techniques

 Practising mindfulness can help improve focus, reduce impulsivity and promote relaxation.